danielgolabek/RasaHost/README.md

 ![Core - memoization policy](doc/core-memoization_policy.PNG "Core - memoization policy")

 ## Actions
-You can also host actions, with or without agent.
+You can also host actions, with or without the agent.
 ```python
 from rasa_core_sdk.executor import ActionExecutor
 actionExecutor = ActionExecutor()